-Aluminized fabrics are the most effective materials for radiant heat protection and shedding of molten metals.
+Aluminized fabrics are the most effective materials for molten metal splash and radiant heat protection.
 Key applications include metal casting, smelting, and glass forming.
 Typically, these fabrics are constructed by adhering a thin polyester film with pure aluminum on both sides to a flame resistant textile substrate with an FR adhesive system.
 Aluminized fabrics are often converted into safety clothing, gloves, mitts, and general industrial high temperature products.

 Which factors should one consider when selecting the best aluminized fabric?